AI Compliance

 Inaction creates risk

 Non-compliance means fines up to €35 million or 7% of global turnover, operational disruptions, market restrictions and reputational damage.
-Every month without a compliance program increases your risk exposure.
-That is the cost of doing nothing.
+Every week without a compliance program increases your risk exposure.

 AI is now regulated